KonradStuewe/ClusterTool/README.md

-With the release ov Clustertool v2 I moved to a new repo.
+With the release of Clustertool v2, I moved to a new repo.

 https://github.com/KonradStuewe/Clustertool-v2